KirkbyD/NP-Chat-Program/README.txt

 To open multiple instances of the client, while running the solution, right click client projects and select 'Debug' -> 'Start New Instance'

-To prepare your database for chat application run commands from .sql files in folder "MySQL DB" in the next order:
-1) "authentication server database drop & clear.sql"
-2) "authentication server database setup.sql"
-3) "authentication user creation and privleges script.sql"

 Buffer:		in dev/include
 Protocol:	in dev/include
 		Encodes integers by swapping endians via bitshifting.

-Auth Server:	Accepts command types 'Authenticate' with username or email, and 'Register'
+Auth Server:	Accepts command types 'Authenticate' with username or email, 'Register', and 'Logout'

 Chat Server:	Accepts 'Join', 'Leave', and 'Send' message types.
 		Dispatches 'Recieve' type messages to clients.